-- 1. Cumberland County partnered with Community Housing Development Organizations (CHDOs) to increase the production and supply of 4 additional affordable housing units in the Balsawood subdivision; - 2.
-Cumberland County is partnering with FMHA to put CDBG funds in the demolition of old housing units for reconstruction of new subsidized housing units, of which 14 units will be designated for households whose incomes are 40% or below the area median income;
+- 1. Cumberland County partnered with Community Housing Development Organizations (CHDOs) to increase the production and supply of 2 additional affordable housing units along Chapel Hill Road in Spring Lake; - 2.
+Cumberland County partnered with FMHA to designate 14 units at the new complex for households whose incomes are 40% or below the area median income;